Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Subscribe

-These pumpkin cottage cheese pancakes are quick, full of protein and great for kids!
-Just a few simple ingredients transform into these flavorful high protein pancakes.
+These simple cottage cheese pumpkin pancakes are quick, high in protein and great for the whole family.
+Just 10 minutes is needed to transform a few simple ingredients into these flavorful gluten-free cottage cheese oat pancakes.

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.